Shamir (musician): Music career

 After signing to XL Recordings, he released the single "On the Regular" in October 2014 which went on to be used in a 2015 Android Wear commercial.
 In March 2015, he released "Call It Off" as a single in the debut album, Ratchet, released on May 19, 2015.
 The accompanied music video was made and released as part of the 2015 YouTube Music Awards.
 "Darker" was the second single from Ratchet; the song was released in May 2015.
 In 2015, he toured with Years & Years, opening for their UK dates.
 In mid-March 2016, he served as the opening act for Troye Sivan's Blue Neighbourhood Tour.
 On April 17, 2017, Shamir released his second album, Hope.
 He revealed he was dropped from XL Recordings and self-released the album.

 After Hope was released, Shamir broke with his management team and again considered quitting his music career.
 After a psychotic episode, he spent time in a psychiatric hospital, where he was diagnosed with bipolar disorder.
 He returned to Las Vegas, where he wrote and recorded most of his third album, Revelations, in two weeks.
 Noting that the style of the album differed significantly from his previous work, he told a journalist: "A lot of people think I'm crazy.
 I guess I kind of am.
 But I also know what's best for me, and that's more important than fame and money".

 Shamir was featured on Wussy Magazine's "Sex Issue" in 2018.
 On March 9, 2018, Shamir released his fourth album, Resolution without any prior announcement.
 Resolution marks a continuation of Shamir's indie rock style, similar to Hope and Revelations.

+In January 2020, Shamir contributed to a benefit compilation in support of Bernie Sanders's 2020 presidential run.
+Organized by indie rock band Strange Ranger, the compilation was titled "Bernie Speaks With the Community".

 In 2020, Shamir released the self-titled full length album, Shamir.
 It was co-produced by Kyle Pulley, and many of the songs, including the single "On My Own" were recorded at Headroom Studios in Philadelphia.
 The album was met with critical acclaim and made year end lists for Rolling Stone, Pitchfork and NPR Music.

 Shamir published his first book, But I'm a Painter, with Bottlecap Press in 2021, a collection of essays about paintings he created over the previous six years.